pidgainii/ML_DS/README.md

-# Introuction to Machine Learning and Data Science Tasks
+# Introduction to Machine Learning and Data Science Tasks

 Reports in pdf format are included for both tasks and project